MicrosoftDocs/ai-builder/ai-builder-docs/use-prompt-to-read-a-receipt.md

 ## Try it out

+Before you begin, make sure you have the following set up:

 1. On the left navigation pane, select **Tables**.
 You should have two (2) tables called **Table receipt** and **World Currencies**.
 1. On the left navigation pane, select **...
 More** > **AI hub** > **Prompts** > **My Prompts**.
 You should have a prompt called **Receipt reader**.
 1. On the left navigation pane, select **Apps** > **My apps**.
 You should have a canvas app called **Receipt Reader v1**.